 Monzo can be used like any other bank account.
 You get a contactless card, it works with Apple and Google Pay, you can transfer money easily in and out and it can handle standing orders and direct debits.

-Monzo allows you to easily transfer money between known contacts in a similar way to WhatsApp.
-Monzo looks at your phone contacts and checks if they are also using Monzo, if they are then there is no need to exchange bank details just send the money over via their image which shows in the transfer section of the app.
+Furthermore, Monzo allows you to easily transfer money between known contacts in a similar way to WhatsApp.
+Monzo looks at your phone contacts and checks if they are also using Monzo.
+If they are then there is no need to exchange bank details, just send the money via their image which shows in the transfer section of the app.
 Nice.

 Using your Monzo card abroad